What are you teaching your child today?

 - Predicting: asking and answering questions

-- Alphabet Knowledge: an introduction into each letter of the alphabet
+- Alphabet Knowledge: an introduction into each letter of the alphabet, seeing letters in the world around us, building a deeper relationship

 - Recall and Retell: learning to retell a book, information, or sequence of events

-- Shapes: introducing simple shapes and their attributes
+- Shapes: introducing simple shapes and their defining/identifying attributes

 - Measurement: learning measuring vocabulary, working with capacity, etc.

-- Number Sense: working on learning about numbers (one to one correspondence, number recognition, quantity, counting)
+- Number Sense: learning about numbers (one to one correspondence, number recognition, quantity, counting) and how we use them (to value, measure, and order objects).

 Here are the skills for Playing Preschool Year 2: